 Rosa has been played multiple times on national radio (BBC Wales) and has been featured in the British folk magazine Folk Radio UK.
 She has been compared to folk greats such as Joni Mitchell, Stevie Nicks and Sandy Denny.

-For Rosa, the creation of music is the creation of her own artistic universe.
+It is important to Rosa that her art is entirely her own which is why she writes, records and produces all the sounds entirely herself.
 She frequently sings about the loneliness and hopelessness of youth as well as heartbreak, love loss and a longing to return to the past.
 Like herself, Rosa’s music is introspective, pensive and, at times, pretty gothic.
 She hopes listeners will come and explore this world with her.